LeoSchaffner935/RevatureProject1/README.md

 Get a Single Item - Get a single item
-Place Order - Transfer cart items to order, Add order to orders table, Empty Cart, Decrease item stock Validate Email - Check if email is valid
+Place Order - Transfer cart items to order, Add order to orders table, Empty Cart, Decrease item stock Validate Email - Check if email is valid Authentication Exceptions - Throw custom exceptions for invalid login, actions performed when not logged in

 Technologies:
 Java